 The wide, shop and restaurant-lined Main Street in Northport still features the trolley tracks that used to bring visitors from the Long Island Rail Road station in East Northport to the harbor.
-There is plenty to see and do on Main Street - including seeing a Broadway quality show at the John W. Engeman Theatre, wine tasting at Northport Tasting Room and Wine Cellar, and browsing the incredible seasonal displays of collectibles at Cow Harbor Fine Gifts and Collectibles (Halloween is my favorite).
-Breakfast at Tim's Shipwreck Diner, where you'll get great eggs and cakes and can reminisce about the restaurant scene from "In and Out" starring Kevin Kline and Tom Selleck, because that is where it was filmed.
+There is plenty to see and do on Main Street - including seeing a Broadway quality show at the John W. Engeman Theatre, delectable desserts and treats at Copenhagen Bakery and browsing the incredible seasonal displays of collectibles at Cow Harbor Fine Gifts and Collectibles (Halloween is my favorite).
+Enjoy breakfast at Tim's Shipwreck Diner, where you'll get great eggs and cakes and can reminisce about the restaurant scene from "In and Out" starring Kevin Kline and Tom Selleck, because that is where it was filmed.
 Head over to Rockin Fish for delectable seafood or renown Maroni’s and embark on the chef’s tasting menu featuring approx. twenty-five different items prepared especially for you.

 As if that weren't enough, at the end of this marvelous block is the town dock and village green, complete with its walkable pier.
 It just doesn't get any more picturesque than this.
-During the summer, my family loves to take our boat to the Northport Harbor, tie up and wander Main Street, stopping for ice cream, playing at the waterfront playground, and sitting on the lawn listening to concerts.
+During the summer, families love to take their boats to the Northport Harbor, tie up and wander Main Street, stopping for ice cream, playing at the waterfront playgrounds, and sitting on the lawn listening to concerts.
 Sidewalk sales, street fairs, plein air painters (sponsored by nearby LaMantia Gallery), picnics and other family activities make the park, with its beautiful white gazebo, a magnet for residents.
 On any given warm day you'll find people walking the pier, admiring the boats and dividing their time between watching people and watching the launches ferry boaters from Seymours Boatyard and the Northport Yacht Club to their moorings

 Friendly, with a beguiling mix of proud history, contemporary amenities and the best of suburbia, Northport is a superb place to raise a family, start a business or create your own oasis just an hour's train ride to the city.